zkSNACKs/WasabiDesign/ProblemsMotivations.md

 This is a list that collects problems and motivations related to crypto wallets in general.
 This is not focusing on a specific implementation.

-While we already have a working wallet it is worth to get back to the basics and re-evaluate: **What are the problems we want to solve in real life with a crypto wallet?**
+While we already have a working wallet it is important to get back to the basics and re-evaluate: **What are the problems we want to solve in real life with a crypto wallet?**

 So now please sit down and write 5 short sentences that start with, "My problem is, ..."